TeamSPoon/pfc/README.md

 #### 4.4 Maintaining Functional Dependencies

 One useful thing that _Pfc_ can be used for is to automatically maintain function Dependencies in the light of a dynamic database of fact.
 The builtin truth maintenance system does much of this.
 However, it is often useful to do more.
 For example, suppose we want to maintain the constraint that a particular object can only be located in one place at a given time.
-We might record an objects location with an assertion **at(Obj,Loc) **which states that the current location of the object **Obj **is the location **Loc**.
+We might record an objects location with an assertion **)** which states that the current location of the object **j** is the location **Loc**.

-Suppose we want to define a _Pfc_ rule which will be triggered whenever an **at/2 **assertion is made and will remove any previous assertion about the same objectís location.
+Suppose we want to define a _Pfc_ rule which will be triggered whenever an **2** assertion is made and will remove any previous assertion about the same object‚Äôs location.
 Thus to reflect that an object has moved from location A to location B, we need merely add the new information that it is at location B. If we try to do this with the _Pfc_ rule:

 ```prolog